William Ulmer Brewery

-The William Ulmer Brewery is a brewery complex in Bushwick, Brooklyn, New York City.
+The William Ulmer Brewery is a brewery complex in the Bushwick neighborhood of Brooklyn in New York City.
 It consists of four buildings—an office, a brew house, an engine–machine house, and a stable–storage house—all constructed between 1872 and 1890 in the German round-arch style.
 The site is bounded by Belvidere Street to the southeast, Beaver Street to the northeast, and Locust Street to the northwest, with the address 31 Belvidere Street.
 The main brew house, the engine–machine house, and the office building were designed by Brooklyn architect Theobald Engelhardt, while the stable–storage house was designed by Frederick Wunder.

 The Ulmer Brewery was one of over a dozen German-operated breweries that were built in Bushwick during the late 19th and early 20th centuries.
+Following the construction of the original building in 1872, additional structures were completed in 1880, 1885, and 1890.
 It ceased to be an active brewery in 1920 due to Prohibition in the United States, which outlawed alcoholic beverage production.
 The Ulmer family continued to own the office building until 1952; the other buildings were sold and used for light manufacturing, and the office building became a private residence.
-On May 11, 2010, the brewery was designated a New York City Landmark, becoming the first brewery in the city to receive this status.
+The brewery was named a New York City designated landmark in 2010, becoming the first brewery in the city to receive this status.
+The buildings were added to the National Register of Historic Places in 2024.

 History

 Context

 Brewing was a major industry in New York City going back to the 18th century. though early development of breweries in Brooklyn was quite slow, with relatively few commercial brewers.
 When freshwater was discovered under northern Brooklyn during the late 19th century, including under Williamsburg and Bushwick, resulted in the development of breweries, where many German immigrants worked at the time.
-By 1880, there were 35 breweries in Brooklyn, including a 14-block "brewer's row" within Bushwick that contained at least 11 breweries.
+By the 1870s and 1880s, there were more than 30 breweries in Brooklyn.
+Some of these were located within a 14-block "brewer's row" within Bushwick that contained at least 11 breweries.
 This coincided with a large increase in Germans settling Bushwick.

 William Ulmer (1833–1907), an immigrant from the German territory of Württemberg, was one of the early settlers in the Bushwick brewery district.
 He was the nephew of both John F. Betz and Henry Clausen Sr., who in turn were brewers and apprentices of D.G.
-Yuengling Sr. In 1871, Ulmer and a Bavarian immigrant named Anton Vigelius founded the Vigelius & Ulmer Continental Lagerbier Brewery, at the intersection of Belvidere (formerly Ann) and Beaver Streets.
+Yuengling Sr. In 1871, Ulmer and a Bavarian immigrant named Anton Vigelius founded the Vigelius & Ulmer Continental Lagerbier Brewery, at the intersection of Belvidere (formerly Ann) and Beaver streets.
 Two years prior, Vigelius had bought the land from the Debevoises, and just before the brewery was constructed, had sold off his half-stake in the land to Ulmer.